The Best MOD Converter Tools: 6 Top Picks for 2026

 #Wondershare UniConverter (Best Paid Pick for Heavy Workflows)

-Wondershare UniConverter is the paid sibling of Wondershare Free and was the fastest tool we tested.
+Wondershare UniConverter is the paid sibling of Wondershare Free and the fastest option in this roundup.
 It supports more than 1,000 output formats, taps into Intel Quick Sync and NVIDIA NVENC for hardware-accelerated H.264 and H.265 encoding, and bundles a video downloader, screen recorder, and DVD burner.

-On the same 1.8 GB MOD clip, UniConverter finished a 1080p H.265 export quickly with hardware acceleration enabled, in noticeably less time than HandBrake took at comparable settings.
+With hardware acceleration enabled, UniConverter finishes a 1080p H.265 export in noticeably less time than HandBrake takes at comparable settings.

 Batch jobs scale.
-A folder of 20 MOD clips totaling 18 GB converted end-to-end in one unattended pass with the same hardware acceleration profile.
+A folder of MOD clips totaling many gigabytes converts end-to-end in one unattended pass with the same hardware acceleration profile.

 Pick UniConverter if you regularly handle large MOD batches or need the all-in-one feature set.
 It’s overkill for the occasional five-minute clip.
 If you also need to convert an old DVD’s IFO files alongside MOD footage, our IFO to MP4 guide walks through the same workflow inside both UniConverter and HandBrake.